dill/RDistanceBook/index.md

   * *Estimating and mapping abundance*: Prediction grids: how to build them, what resolutions make sense, extrapolation issues.
 Making predictions, plotting them.
   * *Uncertainty estimation*: explanation of boostrap and analytical approaches.
 Uncertainty in point estimates.
 Uncertainty maps: CV vs. SE vs. confidence intervals.
 Uncertainty from the detection function.
   * *Advanced DSMs*: autocorrelation, temporal models.
+3. Appendices
+  * *Data format*: A guide to getting your data into the right format for distance sampling analyses.

 ## A book using R...